alphagov/digitalmarketplace-contained/README.md

 for the container operating system (see Dockerfile) which may be different from the one we use on production.

 2. It is slow to stand up an environment - everything needs to be provisioned basically from scratch.
+At the time of writing, on a Macbook Pro, 2.2 GHz Quad-Core Intel Core i7, 16 GB 1600 MHz DDR3 RAM:
-At the time of writing, it takes around 35 mins* for the environment to be ready, roughly distributed as 1 min to provision the backend services, 20 mins to start the apps, 5 mins for importing test data in Postgres and 10 minutes to build the Elasticsearch indexes.
+   * it takes around 35 mins for the environment to be ready if the code is already on your computer, roughly distributed as 1 min to provision the backend services, 20 mins to start the apps, 5 mins for importing test data in Postgres and 10 minutes to build the Elasticsearch indexes.
-   (*) on a Macbook Pro, 2.2 GHz Quad-Core Intel Core i7, 16 GB 1600 MHz DDR3 RAM)
+   * it takes around 75 mins for the environment to be ready if the code is not already on your computer

 3. Having at least 6GB of RAM for Docker is needed, mostly because the ElasticSearch indexing is very intensive.